WHO SHOULD ATTEND?

 WHAT WILL IT COST?

-The course fee for 2022 is $4500 (includes hotel and most meals) and may be paid over two fiscal years.
+The course fee is $4500 (includes hotel and most meals) and may be paid over two fiscal years.
 Members of the North Carolina City and County Management Association (NCCCMA) will receive a $500 tuition discount.
 Tuition includes housing and most meals; however, participants are responsible for their own travel expenses.

 Scholarships are available through the North Carolina City County Management Association and the Local Government Federal Credit Union.